ravendb/ravendb-python-client/README_pypi.md

 ## Introduction
 Python client API (v7.0) for [RavenDB](https://ravendb.net/) , a NoSQL document database.

-Although new API isn't compatible with the previous one, it comes with **many improvements and new features**.

-**Package has been reworked to match Java and other RavenDB clients**

 **Type-hinted entire project and API results** - using the API is now much more comfortable with IntelliSense

 ## Releases